Volunteer at Blue Osa

 - taxi transportation to and from the airport on arrival and departure days

-We are looking for a volunteer to donate 6 hours a day, 5 days a week to helping out in our organic garden.
-We also request weekly contributions to our blog about your experience in the garden.
+The Gardeners work, 6 hours a day, 5 days a week to helping out in our organic garden.
 This person must be outgoing, present a strong work ethic, and be excited about contributing to our community.
 Although the gardening position is not customer service oriented, our garden volunteer must be comfortable and confident when dealing with customers and customer service issues.

 Self-Direction, enthusiasm, takes initiative